ShieldEdu/G4/G4-Project1.md

 <br>

-"Each group will present their work, allowing for peer feedback and teacher evaluation.
-We assess based on the simplicity and accuracy of the content, creativity of the images, quality of the audio, and presentation skills."

-"This lesson plan not only teaches language and digital literacy but also fosters creativity, critical thinking, and technological proficiency.
-By integrating AI tools into the classroom, we prepare our students for a future where technology and communication go hand in hand."
+Each group will present their work, allowing for peer feedback and teacher evaluation.
+We assess based on the simplicity and accuracy of the content, creativity of the images, quality of the audio, and presentation skills.
+This lesson plan not only teaches language and digital literacy but also fosters creativity, critical thinking, and technological proficiency.
+By integrating AI tools into the classroom, we prepare our students for a future where technology and communication go hand in hand.

 <br>
 <br>